-The aim of this series of adventures in the magazine is to talk about flying in a practical way.
+The aim of this series of adventures in the magazine is to talk about flying in a practical way with the World's most advanced Fun Cub.
 With and without the autopilot.
 The old fashioned stick n rudder method.

 Ever since my Dad and I towed one mile of fishing line (1.6km) between peaks above 5000 feet in the Australian Alps for a powerline company in 1977 part of me still gets bored landing on standard club strips.
 That model had a wingspan of 6 feet and was powered with an OS 60 with a Graupner tuned pipe.
 Sankyo 7 ch FM PPM radio, large split flaps and a Rocket City tow release.
 Camera models shooting stills and movie work with film soon followed then stunt flying for crowd entertainment at major motorsport events, club strips became even less challenging.

 Mirroring what is going on in full size recreational aircraft, and those aforementioned flights, one segment of the hobby that is gaining a following is Cubs with Tundra tyres.
 An increasing number of manufacturers are marketing a variant.
 Multiplex started it all and it still leads the pack.

 The Fun Cub XL was set up with two cameras plus a telemetry and stability system.
 The Eagle Tree Guardian 2D-3D autopilot was fitted to smooth out the bumps that quickly render video footage useless.
 Given some of the intended locations the other benefit is that should the model inadvertently go behind a line of trees I can apply power, engage the autopilot and initiate a balanced climbing turn until it becomes visual.
 It is a requirement in Australia Civil aviation regulations that model aircraft must remain visual nevertheless Aviate Navigate Communicate still applies to model aircraft..
 Flying the aeroplane always comes first.